omniaalwazzan/omniaalwazzan.github.io/_projects/Mobile Deep Learning.md

 ## Abstract
-This IoS application classifies singing vs speaking vs silence of the last 2 seconds based on microphone sensor data.
-It utilizes a deep learning based CNN model.
+This IoS application classifies singing vs. speaking vs. silence of the last 2 seconds based on microphone sensor data.
+It utilizes a deep learning-based CNN model.

-A more advanced version of this project is in progress, where the aim is to use Mobile Deep Learning for Plant/ Weed Recognition and their diseases in the remote areas.
+A more advanced version of this project is in progress, where the aim is to use Mobile Deep Learning for Plant/ Weed Recognition and their diseases in  remote areas.
 <center><img src="/images/projects/p1_3.PNG"></center>

 ## Files